enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### 1. Cells

 Contains properties related to individual cells in a table:
-- `edge-gap` specifies control of both the left and right table paddings, affecting the **first and last cells** to achieve the desired spacing (4px by default)
+- `edge-gap` specifies control of both the left and right table paddings, affecting the **first and last cells** to achieve the desired spacing
-- `padding` allows adding top, right, bottom and left paddings for **all cells in table**.
+- `padding` allows adding top, right, bottom, and left paddings for **all cells in table**.
 By default, there is no value.
-It's worth mentioning that edge-gap padding will override padding values for the first and last table cell.
+It's worth mentioning that edge-gap padding will override padding values for the first and last table cells

 ```scss
 $custom-theme: (